OMerkel/Oware/README.md

 This Oware implementation uses a game board with 12 bowls in total - consisting of 2 rows having 6 bowls each.
-Initially each bowl holds 4 beads (Bonduc seeds).
+Initially each bowl holds 4 tokens (Bonduc seeds).

 Players' turn alternates between the two players.
 The player starts own sowing turns from a non empty bowl of his choice